Fall 2015 Enrollment

 CCA also offers all kinds of other internship programs that enable students to gain practical experience and make professional connections while earning academic credit.
 Internships are required by some majors, and they are encouraged by all of CCA’s programs.

 CCA students graduate with the specific tools and knowledge to be successful in their chosen field as well as critical thinking skills that will be invaluable in any future pursuit.
-CCA’s particular emphasis on interdisciplinarity sets it apart from other art schools.
+CCA’s particular emphasis on interdisciplinarity practice sets it apart from other art schools.

 CCA is also distinguished by its many connections with creative industries, thanks in part to its fortuitous location in the San Francisco Bay Area.
 Major corporations, arts organizations, and nonprofits sponsor academic courses, offer internships to students, and employ alumni.